 - Excellent for beginners.

-- Basically a straight flight
+- A straight flight

 - Available in a variety of vibrant colors